fieldstonesoftware/laravel-couchbase-demo/README.md

-## About Laravel Couchbase Sample
+## About Laravel Couchbase Demo

-Laravel Couchbase Sample is a Laravel application used to demonstrate using Laravel with Couchbase Server.
+Laravel Couchbase Demo is a Laravel application used to demonstrate using Laravel with Couchbase Server.

 ## Installation

-This sample application uses Docker Desktop on Mac or Windows.
+This demo application uses Docker Desktop on Mac or Windows.
 Follow these steps to get up and running.

 Commands below should be run from the project root directory.
 Run them in Terminal, CMD.exe or Powershell.